-CEO compensation (our realized measure) has, in general, risen and fallen along with the S&P 500 Index over the last five and a half decades.
-But the period from 1965 to 1978 is an exception: Although the stock market fell by roughly half between 1965 and 1978, realized CEO compensation increased by 79.5%.
+As mentioned above, realized CEO compensation has, in general, risen and fallen along with the S&P 500 Index over the last five and a half decades.
+But the period from 1965 to 1978 is an exception: Although the stock market fell by roughly half between 1965 and 1978, realized CEO compensation increased by 79.9%.